Fire Art Guidelines

 Line Sweep Tips

 2. Think of your first pass as more of an assessment pass.
 If an area seems RED and becomes too overwhelming, mark the area and focus on it on your second pass.
 Try to keep the Line Sweep moving until you’ve assessed the entire grid.
-Do a second and third pass of your grid until it’s Green.
+Do a second and third pass of your grid until it’s CLEAR.

-4. Orange Traffic cones placed at the edges of your LNT Grid work best at defining a visual boundary for your line-sweep team.
+4. Orange traffic cones placed at the edges of your LNT grid work best at defining a visual boundary for your line-sweep team.

 “Basura Sagrada” Temple burn by Shrine, Tucker and the Basura Sagrada Collaboratory, 2008 (Photo by Thomas Fang)